-In this tutorial we will show you how to install Habari CMS on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Habari is a free and open source blog engine written in PHP and currently supports MySQL, SQLite and PostgreSQL for the database backend and application framework with a modular, object-oriented core.
+In this tutorial, we will show you how to install Habari CMS on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Habari is a free and open-source blog engine written in PHP and currently supports MySQL, SQLite, and PostgreSQL for the database backend and application framework with a modular, object-oriented core.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Habari CMS on a Ubuntu 18.04 LTS (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Habari CMS on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Install LAMP (Linux, Apache, MariaDB and PHP) server.
+Install LAMP (Linux, Apache, MariaDB, and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

-First thing to do is to go to Habari’s download page and download the latest stable version of Habari, At the moment of writing this article it is version 0.9.2:
+The first thing to do is to go to Habari’s download page and download the latest stable version of Habari, At the moment of writing this article it is version 0.9.2:

 We will need to change some folders permissions:

-By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Habari.
+Next, we will need to log in to the MariaDB console and create a database for the Habari.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Habari installation:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘habari.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

 Add the following lines:

-Now, we can restart Apache web server so that the changes take place:
+Now, we can restart the Apache webserver so that the changes take place:

-Habari will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip and complete the required the steps to finish the installation.
+http://your-server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

-Congratulation’s!
+Congratulations!
 You have successfully installed Habari.
 Thanks for using this tutorial for installing Habari Content Management System on your Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official Habari web site.
+For additional help or useful information, we recommend you to check the official Habari website.